cmu-phil/tetrad-manual-rtd/docs/workflows/data-exploration.md

 - Data types (continuous vs. discrete)
 - Number of categories (for discrete variables)

-This information is relevant because different methods make different assumptions:
+This information matters because different methods rely on different assumptions:

 - **Continuous data** supports tests such as Fisher-Z and related approaches.
 - **Discrete data** requires discrete tests and scores.
 - **Mixed data** may call for hybrid or specialized methods.

-Later, Grid Search will automatically restrict available tests and scores based on these data types.
+Later, Grid Search automatically restricts available tests and scores based on these data types.

 ---